Nunnally Johnson: Personal life

 His first marriage in 1919 at Trinity Church in Brooklyn Heights, was to Alice Love Mason, with whom he had one daughter, film editor Marjorie Fowler.
 Mason was an editor with the Brooklyn Daily Eagle.
 Mason and Johnson divorced in 1920.
-His second marriage was to Marion Byrnes in 1927, also a staff member of the Daily Eagle, with whom he also had a daughter, Nora Johnson.
+His second marriage was to Marion Byrnes, in 1927, also a staff member of the Daily Eagle, with whom he also had a daughter, Nora Johnson.
 Byrnes's and Johnson's marriage ended in 1938.

 While filming The Grapes of Wrath, Johnson met his third wife, actress Dorris Bowdon, a Mississippi native.
 The two were married at the home of Charles MacArthur and Helen Hayes in Nyack-on-the-Hudson on February 4, 1940.
 They had three children.
 They resided in a mansion located at 625 Mountain Drive in Beverly Hills, California.
 It was designed by architect Paul R. Williams.

 Actor Jack Johnson is his grandson.

 Death

-Johnson died of pneumonia in Hollywood in 1977 and was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
+Johnson died of pneumonia in Hollywood in 1977, aged 79 and was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.